CNBC Europe: 2020s

 On 12 November 2020, CNBC Europe launched free-to-air in HD on Hot Bird 13°E.

 On 9 September 2024, CNBC Europe updated its on-air presentation and branding to match the CNBC US branding that was first introduced on 11 December 2023.
 This was also CNBC Europe's first new graphics launch in exactly nine and a half years.

 On 28 April 2025, CNBC Europe debuted a new weekday programme, Europe Early Edition, which is anchored by Silvia Amaro and airs from 7h to 8h CET.
 It replaced the outgoing Street Signs, which ended its 9-year run on 25 April 2025.
 Also, Squawk Box Europe moved to a new time, airing from 8h to 11h CET, with Julianna Tatelbaum joining incumbent anchors Steve Sedgwick and Karen Tso.
 New studio sets were unveiled as part of the new programme line-up.

+In August 2026, CNBC's early morning programme, Europe Early Edition was cancelled as part of a reduction of live programming on CNBC Europe and CNBC Asia, Consequently, CNBC Europe now only airs three hours of live programming, and just one daily weekday programme, Squawk Box Europe.
+Decision Time the programme to cover the UK and European Central Bank lender rate announcements, continues as an opt-out from CNBC US programming.

 Ratings

 Unlike its American sister station, CNBC Europe does not have its ratings measured on a daily basis: the channel resigned its membership of the UK's Broadcasters' Audience Research Board in September 2004 in protest at its refusal to incorporate out-of-home viewing into its audience figures.
 The network instead focuses its viewership measure strictly towards the top 20% income bracket, where figures are compiled as part of Synovate's European Media and Marketing Survey (EMS).
 CNBC Europe's monthly viewership grew steadily from 1.7 million to 6.7 million in the decade after its 1998 merger with European Business News, with annual growth coming in at around 10%.
 In the EMS survey covering 2010, the network's monthly reach was reported to be 6.8 million.